 Finding suitable accommodation in San Jose is one of the biggest challenges facing expats moving to the city.
 Those headhunted by tech companies in Silicon Valley are often lucky enough to have their employer provide accommodation or assist them in finding a suitable home.
 But for many others, finding the perfect home in San Jose can be a bit of a struggle.

-San Jose is one of the largest cities in California with plenty of accommodation options of all kinds available for new arrivals.
-That said, with the influx of high-income earners moving to the city because of its proximity to Silicon Valley, property prices and rental rates in San Jose are continuing to rise each year.
+San Jose is one of the largest cities in California, with plenty of accommodation options of all kinds available for new arrivals.
+That said, with the influx of high-income earners relocating to the city due to its proximity to Silicon Valley, property prices and rental rates in San Jose continue to rise annually.

 Types of accommodation in San Jose

-Whether one is looking for a luxury apartment in the city centre, a large family home in a leafy suburban area or a skyscraper condo unit, San Jose has plenty to choose from.
+Whether you're on the hunt for a luxury apartment in the city centre, a large family home in a leafy suburban area, or a skyscraper condo unit, San Jose has plenty to choose from.

 Finding accommodation in San Jose

-The majority of expats initially rent accommodation for a few years before they decide on whether to remain in the city long-term.
-Expats looking to buy property in San Jose should be aware that demand is high, and good properties tend to sell quickly so it’s best to have proof of funds before searching for accommodation.
+Most new arrivals initially rent accommodation in San Jose before deciding whether to remain in the city long term.
+If you're looking to buy property in San Jose, be aware that demand is high, and suitable properties tend to sell quickly.
+It's best to have proof of funds before searching for accommodation.

-Whether expats plan on renting or buying property in San Jose, they can get a head start by trawling the internet, even before they arrive in the city.
-There are a large number of useful real-estate sites, classifieds and online versions of local publications that have property sections.
-New arrivals can also approach property management companies to assist them in their search for a home.
+Whether you plan on renting or buying property in San Jose, you can get a head start by trawling the internet, even before arriving in the city.
+There are many useful real estate sites, classifieds, and online versions of local publications that feature property sections.

 Agent fees are generally paid by the person selling the property or the landlord.
 We do recommend checking with the estate agent before using their services, simply to avoid any hidden fees at the end.